Florida Financial Advisor Career

 Do I need a college degree to become a financial advisor in Florida?

 No college degree is required to become a licensed financial advisor in Florida.
 You must pass the Series 7 and Series 63 exams and be sponsored by a FINRA-registered broker-dealer.
 While many firms prefer candidates with bachelor's degrees in finance or business, it's not mandatory.
-FATI connects candidates of all educational backgrounds with sponsoring firms throughout Florida.
+FATN connects candidates of all educational backgrounds with sponsoring firms throughout Florida.

 How much do financial advisors make in Florida?